 h) that individual subscriber traffic in IMT systems is expected to be dynamically asymmetric where the direction of asymmetry can vary rapidly within short (ms) time-frames;

-j) that per-cell level traffic for IMT systems is expected to be dynamically asymmetric where the direction of asymmetry will vary based on the aggregate subscriber traffic;
+i) that per-cell level traffic for IMT systems is expected to be dynamically asymmetric where the direction of asymmetry will vary based on the aggregate subscriber traffic;

-k) that IMT network traffic may change in asymmetry over the longer term;
+j) that IMT network traffic may change in asymmetry over the longer term;

-l) that the IMT-2000 radio interfaces are detailed in Recommendation ITU-R M.1457 and currently include two modes of operation – frequency division duplex (FDD) and time division duplex (TDD);
+k) that the IMT-2000 radio interfaces are detailed in Recommendation ITU-R M.1457 and currently include two modes of operation – frequency division duplex (FDD) and time division duplex (TDD);

-m) that the IMT-Advanced radio interfaces will be detailed in Recommendation ITU-R M.2012 (Doc.
-5/1005 submitted to the Radiocommunication Assembly 2012 for approval) and include both FDD and TDD modes;
+l) that the IMT-Advanced radio interfaces are detailed in Recommendation ITU-R M.2012 and include both FDD and TDD modes;

-n) that there are benefits in the use of both FDD and TDD modes in the same band; however, this usage needs careful consideration to minimize the interference between the systems, as per the guidance provided in considering p); especially if flexible FDD/TDD boundaries are selected, there may be a need for additional filters in both transmitters and receivers, guardbands that may impact spectrum utilization, and the use of various mitigation techniques for specific situations;
+m) that there are benefits in the use of both FDD and TDD modes in the same band; however, this usage needs careful consideration to minimize the interference between the systems, as per the guidance provided in considering o); especially if flexible FDD/TDD boundaries are selected, there may be a need for additional filters in both transmitters and receivers, guardbands that may impact spectrum utilization, and the use of various mitigation techniques for specific situations;

-o) that selectable/variable duplex technology is considered to be one technique that can assist in the use of multiple frequency bands to facilitate global and convergent solutions.
+n) that selectable/variable duplex technology is considered to be one technique that can assist in the use of multiple frequency bands to facilitate global and convergent solutions.
 Such a technology could bring further flexibility that would enable IMT terminals to support multiple frequency arrangements;

-p) that Reports ITU-R M.2030, ITU-R M.2031, ITU-R M.2045, ITU-R M.2109 and ITU-R M.2110 can assist in determining means to ensure coexistence, e.g. guardband requirements between the FDD and TDD systems,
+o) that Reports ITU-R M.2030, ITU-R M.2031, ITU-R M.2045, ITU-R M.2109, ITU-R M.2110 and ITU-R M.2041 can assist in determining means to ensure coexistence, e.g. guardband requirements between the FDD and TDD systems, compatibility between the satellite and terrestrial components of IMT,

 noting